FluxML/Flux.jl/docs/src/tutorials/linear_regression.md

 Next, we trained the model by manually writing down the Gradient Descent algorithm and optimising the loss.
 We also saw how `Flux` provides various wrapper functionalities and keeps the API extremely intuitive and simple for the users.

 After getting familiar with the basics of `Flux` and `Julia`, we moved ahead to build a machine learning model for a real dataset.
 We repeated the exact same steps, but this time with a lot more features and data points, and by harnessing `Flux`'s full capabilities.
 In the end, we developed a training loop that was smarter than the hardcoded one and ran the model on our normalised dataset to conclude the tutorial.

+!!! info
+    Originally published on 21 November 2022,
+    by Saransh Chopra.